 Trauma Hair Loss

 This type of hair loss in children occurs as a result of burns or scars that result in the death of the hair roots.
 Once the roots of the hair die, they won’t lead to the growth of new hair.
-If the injury or burn has damaged the deeper layers of the skin while destroying the hair follicle, your skin will become soft with no hair roots left.
+This kind of hair loss in children is permanent.

 How To Treat Hair Loss in Children?

-Is It Possible for a Child to Have Hair Transplant?
+Is It Possible for a Child to Have Hair Transplants?

 A hair transplant is a cosmetic procedure.
 A person is not legally considered an adult before the age of 18.
 So, if the child is younger than 18, we need to have consent from the child’s parents or legal guardians to perform a hair transplant.
 Otherwise, the surgery cannot take place.

-If your child is excessively losing his/her hair, you should get in touch with a professional doctor for a diagnosis.
+If your child is excessively losing their hair, you should get in touch with a professional doctor for a diagnosis.
 Depending on the cause of hair loss, the doctor will provide a treatment plan.
 Remember, hair loss is not something that only happens to adults.
-Children can also experience hair loss.
-Longevita’s expert surgeons offer a free initial consultation session, after which you can book your treatment package with us.
-So, contact us right now!
+Hair loss in children can also occur.